CHANEL-JSALT-2020/datasets/README.md

 *	utt_neu_score: neutral sentiment score of the entire utterance.
 *	utt_neg_score: negative sentiment score of the entire utterance.

-Index and attributes: the sentence sentiment analysis file must contain at least seven mandatory columns:
+**Index and attributes**: the sentence sentiment analysis file must contain at least seven mandatory columns:
 *	SUID (sub-utternace index): cccccc-dddddd-uuuu-[xxxx,xxxx] the UID followed by the start and end character numbers.
 *	sentence_split: the raw segment of text comprising the turn per utterance.
 *	sentence_idx: the index of each sentence related to its utterance.